dev-yoonik/IJCB-AAC-2025/README.md

 - **Due to licensing constraints, datasets cannot be redistributed.**

 ### **3.3 Pretrained Models** ###

-The usage of pretrained models is allowed for both tracks.
+- The usage of pretrained models is allowed for both tracks.
-These models can be general purpose classification models of face recognition models, e.g. found in `timm`, `torchvison`or `insightface` packages for example.
+- These models can be general purpose classification models of face recognition models, e.g. found in `timm`, `torchvison`or `insightface` packages for example.

+### **3.4 Data Augmentation**

+- Any kind of data augmentation is allowed as long as it is explained in the submission and reproducible.

 ---

 ## **4. Adversarial Attack Package**